 via Twitter

 Kylian Mbappé’s star continues to shine brightly on the international stage.
 After helping France lift the 2018 World Cup trophy as a teenager, he further cemented his legacy at the 2022 World Cup in Qatar by scoring eight goals.
-The Golden Boot winner almost single-handedly led a dramatic French comeback in the final match against , only to fall on penalties.
+The Golden Boot winner almost single-handedly led a dramatic French comeback in the final match against Argentina, only to fall on penalties.

 Originally posted February 19, 2000, and updated September 7, 2023.